Wallasey Town Hall

 Wallasey Town Hall is a municipal building on Brighton Street in Wallasey, Merseyside, England.
-The town hall, which is the headquarters of Wirral Council, is a Grade II listed building.
+The town hall, which is the main meeting place of Wirral Council, is a Grade II* listed building.

 History

 In the early 20th century, Wallasey urban district council, which had been created in 1894, was based in council offices in Church Street.
-After population growth, largely associated with the tourism, Wallasey became a municipal borough in 1910 and then a county borough in 1913.
+After population growth, largely associated with tourism, Wallasey became a municipal borough in 1910 and then a county borough in 1913.
 Civic leaders decided to procure a town hall: after a long debate, during which sites at Liscard and in Rake Lane were also considered, the site they selected was one which had been occupied by a mansion known as Northmead House.